 The Importance of Working with an Attorney

-You will receive no compensation, of course, if your injury is not determined to be related to your job.
+You will receive no compensation, of course, if it is determined your injury is not related to your job.
 There are several loopholes to watch out for, such as if you are an independent contractor or there were no witnesses to your injury, which can best be handled by working with a workers comp attorney.
 Clements, Taylor, Butkovich & Cohen, L.P.A., Co. have provided counsel for workers compensation cases for over 25 years and have received recognition by U.S. News & World Report in the top tier of Best Lawyers.

 Other Reimbursable Expenses Under Workers Compensation Law

-While State work accident laws can vary, workers comp programs typically pay for all expenses incurred as a direct result of your workplace injury.
+While State work accident laws can vary, workers comp programs typically pay for all medical expenses incurred as a direct result of your workplace injury.
 Workers are also eligible for wage reimbursement as well as the cost of medical treatment relating to their injury.
 Some injured individuals often ask if payments are made for pain & suffering as well.
 The answer to this is usually no, however, as with any work injury claim, there are a complex set of circumstances that must be reviewed first.
 In general, workers comp is not able to pay for suffering.
-Exceptions to this would be if the suffering led to a mental disorder or if the injury was caused by a third party.
-In the case of a third party, you can file a separate lawsuit.
+However, monetary awards are available in the form of Permanent Partial Disability which may help compensate you for pain and suffering, albeit indirectly.